Fitterfly HealthTech Pvt Ltd Logo

 Sodium 1 mg

-So, yes, sabudana is energy-dense, but it contains very few nutrients.
+So yes, sabudana is energy-dense but with very few nutrients.

 Types of Sabudana